Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 ## Region of Waterloo
 ## Employment Ontario (EO) Programs
 →CAMBRIDGE, KITCHENER, WATERLOO
 www.regionofwaterloo.ca

 </summary>

 #### What:
 - Employment Ontario Service Provider
 - Help with resumes, interviews, job searching and accessing training
 - 1 to 1 support from an Employment Facilitator
 - Access to Job Development Services
 #### Who:
 All services are open to adults
 #### When:
-Employment Services
+Employment Services:
-Monday ‒ Friday at 8:30am‒4:30pm
+Monday – Friday at 8:30am to 4:30pm

-Available in person, in the community, online, and by phone.
+Available in person, in the community, online and by phone.

 Resources are also available on our website at https://www.regionofwaterloo.ca/en/living-here/employment-support.aspx
 #### Where:
-**Cambridge**—150 Main Street
+**Cambridge** —150 Main Street

-**Kitchener**—20 Weber Street
+**Kitchener** —20 Weber Street

-**Waterloo**—99 Regina Street South
+**Waterloo** —99 Regina Street South
 #### Ask For:
-Employment Services
+Contact Person—Employment services
 (519) 883-2101 ext.
 5656

 </details>